-THIS PAGE IS IN THE PROCESS OF BEING UPDATED, AND THE T SCORES PRODUCED BY THE TEMPLATE WILL BE REVISED.
+THIS PAGE HAS RECENTLY BEEN UPDATED, AND THE T SCORES PRODUCED BY THE TEMPLATE HAVE BEEN REVISED IN LINE WITH CURRENT NORMATIVE DATA.

-THE T SCORES PRODUCED BY THE AUTOMATIC SCORING QUESTIONNAIRE MAY VARY SLIGHTLY FROM THOSE SHOWN ON THE NEW T SCORE TEMPLATE, MOSTLY AT THE HIGHER RANGES ABOVE T SCORE OF 60.
+THE T SCORES PRODUCED BY THE AUTOMATIC SCORING QUESTIONNAIRE MAY VARY SLIGHTLY FROM THE PREVIOUS VERSION.

 Automatic Scoring Questionnaire